8mm Drill Bit

 Ideally the manufacturer should be able to show a testing certificate indicating the hardness of the drill bit.
 And of course a supplier which offers a 100% money back guarantee is likely to be supplying a quality drill bit.

-Drilling metal – what speed?
+Drilling metal with 8mm drill bit – what speed?

 When drilling metal with any drill bit it is important to drill at the correct speed.
 Drilling at too high a speed will cause the drill bit to overheat.
 It can also cause a metal to ‘work harden’ so it is advisable to drill slower rather than faster.